-- LO 5.1 A detailed knowledge of host-pathogen interactions on the population, organismal and molecular levels, body response mechanisms and how they affect human health.
-KU (Infection and Immunity) - LO 5.2 Detailed understanding of the complex processes and events leading to human diseases and the principles of a system-led approach to the study of disease and its treatment.
-KU (Applied Pathobiology) - LO 5.3 A critical awareness of human genetics, pattern of inheritance with methods of genetic testing and associated ethical issues.
-KU (Medical Genetics and Genomics) - LO 5.4 A detailed knowledge of biochemical mechanisms involved in regulation of homeostasis; causes and consequences of metabolic disorders which affect human wellbeing.
+- LO 5.4 A detailed knowledge of biochemical mechanisms involved in regulation of homeostasis; causes and consequences of metabolic disorders which affect human wellbeing.
 KU (Metabolic Biochemistry) - LO 5.5 Awareness of current UK legislations, British, European and International Standards that govern and effect pathology and biomedical laboratory practice, the importance and ability to maintain confidentiality and to obtain informed consent.
 PPP (Medical Genetics and Genomics, Advanced Learning in Professional Practice) - LO 5.6 Ability to devise and perform experiments to provide new information, evaluate experimental methods for investigation in biomedical sciences, select appropriate statistical methods, use relevant software packages and evaluate their application to experimental data.
-PPP (Infection and Immunity, Research Methods) - LO 5.7 Effective management of your own learning strategy in the biomedical sciences, making effective and critical use of the variety of resources available and ability to access and use the scientific literature, including electronic databases.
+PPP (Infection and Immunity, Research Methods) - LO 5.7 Effective management of your own learning strategy in the biomedical sciences, problem solving, making effective and critical use of the variety of resources available and ability to access and use the scientific literature.
 KTS (Metabolic Biochemistry) - LO 5.8 Expertise to retrieve scientific or clinical information from the literature, including interrogation of electronic databases, to collect and synthesise this information and produce a literature review of an area, cite the scientific literature according to an accepted format and prepare a design for a new research project.
 KTS (Applied Pathobiology, Research Methods) - LO 5.9 The advanced acquisition of specialist knowledge related to the clinical laboratory environment.
 KU (Advanced Learning in Professional Practice)